ibm-ecosystem-engineering/Watson-NLP/MLOps/AWS-Deployment/readme.md

-# IBM Watson Libraries AWS Deployment guide
+# IBM Watson Libraries AWS Deployment Cheatsheet

-Get started quickly using IBM Watson Libraries with this list of assets to deploy in AWS platform.
+This cheatsheet points you to tutorials you can use to deploy Watson Libraries on AWS.

 With Watson Libraries, IBM introduced a common library framework for natural language processing (NLP), speech, document understanding, translation, and trust.
 It's a framework that is specifically designed for developers to embed AI into their products.
 IBM Watson Libraries is designed to help lower the barrier for AI adoption by helping address the skills shortage and development costs that are required to build AI models from scratch.